 At BPA’s expense, BPA shall operate, maintain, and replace, as necessary, all metering equipment owned by BPA that is needed to plan, schedule, and bill for «Customer Name»’s power needs under this Agreement consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA. «Customer Name» authorizes BPA to maintain and replace any BPA owned metering equipment on «Customer Name»’s facilities that is reasonably necessary to forecast, plan, schedule, and bill for power.
 With reasonable notice from BPA, and for the purpose of implementing this provision, «Customer Name» shall grant BPA reasonable physical access to BPA owned meters at BPA’s request, consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA.

-If, at any time, either Party determines that a BPA owned meter is defective or inaccurate, then BPA shall adjust, repair, or replace the meter to provide accurate metering as soon as practical consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA. «Customer Name» shall have the right to witness any meter tests conducted by BPA on BPA owned meters listed in Exhibit E, consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA.
+If, at any time, either Party determines that a BPA owned meter is defective or inaccurate, then BPA shall adjust, repair, or replace the meter to provide accurate metering as soon as practical consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA. «Customer Name» shall have the right to witness any meter tests conducted by BPA on BPA owned meters listed in Exhibit E. The exercise of such right shall be conducted consistent with the applicable requirements, if any, of «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA.

 15.3 Non-BPA Owned Meters